michaelflood1/linuxassignment1/README.md

 ### Creating SSH keys on your ***local*** machine.
 ---
-:memo: **Note** SSH keys are an authentication tool that acts as a special password, mainly used for connecting to a remote computer.
+:memo: **_NOTE_** SSH keys are an authentication tool that acts as a special password, mainly used for connecting to a remote computer.

 ---